Constraints on parity and Lorentz violations from gravitational waves: a comparison between single-parameter and multi-parameter analysis: Abstract

 \section{Abstract}

-The growing catalog of gravitational wave (GW) detections by the LIGO-Virgo-KAGRA Collaboration enables increasingly stringent tests of general relativity, particularly regarding possible parity and Lorentz violations.
+The growing catalog of gravitational wave (GW) detections by the LIGO-Virgo-KAGRA Collaboration enables increasingly stringent tests of general relativity, particularly regarding possible {violations of parity and Lorentz symmetry}.
+Parity and Lorentz violations in gravity can modify both the damping rate and dispersion relation of GWs, leading to birefringence, frequency-dependent damping, and dispersion effects in the propagation of GWs.
+These effects result in amplitude and phase corrections of the waveforms of GWs produced by the coalescence of compact binaries, which enable us to constrain parity- and Lorentz-violating effects by analyzing GW signals detected by LIGO-Virgo-KAGRA detectors with the distorted waveforms.
 While most current analyses employ single-parameter methods—varying one deformation parameter at a time—modified gravity theories often predict multiple, coexisting deviations.
-In this work, we construct four specific multi-parameter GW waveform models incorporating parity- and Lorentz-violating effects and perform full Bayesian parameter estimation to compare multi-parameter and single-parameter constraints.
+In this work, we construct {several} specific multi-parameter GW waveform models incorporating parity- and Lorentz-violating effects and perform full Bayesian parameter estimation to compare multi-parameter and single-parameter constraints.
 We find that including multiple deformation parameters yields constraints on individual parameters that are generally comparable to those from single-parameter analyses, despite one specific model showing a degeneracy between the deformation parameters.
 Our results support the robustness of single-parameter tests for parity and Lorentz symmetry of gravity in current and future GW observations.